zhanebell/Flt-CC-Helper/README.md

 ## Generated Statement Format

 ```
 Cadet [flt/cc] may I make a statement?
-Flight's accountability is as follows:
+Lima Flight's accountability is as follows:
 # of # cadets present. # accounted for # unaccounted for.
 Cadets [name], [name], and [name] will be attending late.
 Cadets [name], [name], [name], will not be attending.